Course Overview

 Gain real-world experience

-Put theory into practice with continuous, part-time placements at our partner hotel, Marriott.
+Put theory into practice with the opportunity to apply for a part-time placement with our partner hotel, Marriott

 Build a global network